Medway Council elections

 Medway Council is the local authority for the unitary authority of Medway in Kent, England.
-It was created on 1 April 1998 replacing Gillingham and Rochester-upon-Medway.
+It was created on 1 April 1998 replacing Gillingham Borough Council and Rochester-upon-Medway.

 Political control

 The first election to the council was held in 1997, initially operating as a shadow authority until formally taking over from the two outgoing councils on 1 April 1998.
 Since 1997 political control of the council has been held by the following parties: